-All members of the Management Board Banking and the Supervisory Board, as well as all ING Bank employees working in the Netherlands, are committed to ING's Global Code of Conduct and Orange Code via their employment contract and also take the Banker's Oath.
+All members of the Management Board Banking and the Supervisory Board, as well as ING Bank employees working in the Netherlands, have to commit to ING's Global Code of Conduct and Orange Code - and the local NL Addendum to the Code of Conduct (the ING NL Addendum - via their employment contract and also take the Banker's Oath.

-ING's business centres around people and trust.
+ING Bank's business centres around people and trust.
 Only by acting with professionalism and integrity, can we maintain our stakeholders' confidence and preserve our company's reputation.
-Whatever business activity we are involved in, we stick to our values.
-As stated in our Orange Code (ING's set of values and behaviours, see also Principle 6 below), ING places integrity above all and insists on acting prudently and honestly.
-The Global Code of Conduct links the Orange Code to the main ING policies, minimum standards and guidelines.
+Whatever business activity we are involved in, we should stick to our values.
+As stated in our Orange Code (ING Bank's set of values and behaviours, see also Principle 6 below), ING Bank places integrity above all and insists on acting prudently and honestly.
+The Global Code of Conduct links the Orange Code to the main ING policies, the mandatory instructions and the procedures.
 In addition to the Orange Code, it further defines the most essential conduct principles expected from ING Bank employees in their daily activities, to create additional risk awareness and better meet expectations stated in external rules and guidelines.
-Additionally, the Global Code of Conduct is linked to employees' performance management cycle, to ensure continuous attention for and dialogue on how to apply the Global Code of Conduct in their daily work.
+Specifically in the Netherlands, the ING NL Addendum adds the local specifics; among other things related to local legislation and regulation.

 At ING Bank it is important to give each other feedback and have open dialogues.
-If employees notice a suspected or actual misconduct by or within ING Bank, they are encouraged to raise their concerns via the existing channels (e.g. their immediate or next higher-level manager, Human Resources department, confidential advisors or the compliance officer) and not keep it to themselves or ignore it.
-This should protect ING Bank's integrity.
+If employees notice a suspected or actual misconduct by or within ING Bank, they are encouraged to raise their concerns via the existing channels (e.g. their immediate or next higher-level manager, Human Resources department, confidential advisors or compliance officers) and not keep it to themselves or ignore it.
+This is aimed at protecting ING Bank's integrity.
 ING Bank will not tolerate, ignore or excuse behaviour that breaches ING values.
-If employees feel unable or uncomfortable to raise their concerns through the existing channels, they can use the whistleblower channels as established in our Whistleblower Policy.
-Any suspected breach of the ING values or behaviours as laid down in the Orange Code, the Global Code of Conduct or any local code of conduct can thus be reported via ING Bank's internal or the external whistle blower channel.
+If employees feel unable or uncomfortable to raise their concerns through the existing channels, they can use the whistleblower channels as established in our Whistleblower Policy and, specifically in the Netherlands, the ING NL Speak Up Point.
+Any suspected breach of the ING values or behaviours as laid down in the Orange Code, the Global Code of Conduct or any local code of conduct, can be reported via ING Bank's whistleblowing channels.
+Across the organisation we're aligning channels, such as our 'speak up' channels for undesirable behaviour, which we've brought together in our global Speak up programme.

-Leadership is one of the six capabilities ING Bank identified as necessary to deliver on its purpose and strategy.
+Leadership is a key capability for ING Bank to deliver on its purpose and strategy.
 To strengthen the leadership skills within our organisation, we provide online training for new and aspiring leaders to help them transition from individual contributors to effective leaders.
-Available via ING's intranet site My Learning, the Leadership Fundamentals Programme is entirely self-steered and includes a self-assessment tool to help users identify their learning goals and determine their own path through the online trainings.
-For leaders and managers, ING also offers online masterclasses on topics such as challenging conversations and great feedback, to support them during the Step-Up performance process.
+Available via ING's intranet site My Learning, the Leadership Fundamentals Programme is entirely self-steering and includes a self-assessment tool to help users identify their learning goals and determine their own path through the online trainings.
+In addition, ING Bank offers programmes for experienced and rising leaders.

+ING Bank also offers online masterclasses dedicated to people leaders on topics such as productive conversations and great feedback, to support them during the Step-Up performance process.
 Part of this focuses on encouraging them to give feedback and have transparent conversations with their teams on purpose, goals and behaviours.
-See also paragraph 'Unlocking our people's full potential' in the Annual Report 2023.